joaomariacordeiro/beamer_template/README.md

 ## Usage

 Replace the placeholder title, author, and frame content with your own material, add references to `ref.bib`, and place figures in `figures/`.

+## Licence
+The code in this repository is released under the MIT Licence.